netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

         - '/app3'
 ```

-In this example, if Citrix ADC receives any URL that matches the `/app1`, `/app2`, or `/app3` strings defined in the `patset`, Citrix ADC blocks the URL.
+In this example, if Netscaler receives any URL that matches the `/app1`, `/app2`, or `/app3` strings defined in the `patset`, Netscaler blocks the URL.

 ### Policy with audit logs enabled